Computer Networking Chapter 2 (Layer 3-4)

 -

-Stateless protocols: Does not remember or track packets during a session.
+Stateless protocols: Do not remember or track packets during a session.
 Data is picked up where they were left off once a connection gets reestablished.

 - Ex: IP, HTTP, DNS